lr42/gentle/roadmap.md

 Features
 ------------------------------------------------------------------------

-- [x] Add an about entry to the system tray icon.
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
 - [ ] Set up proper file logging and log rotations.
 Preferably the file